BlueBrain/spack-packages/README.md

     /Users/kumbhar/.spack/darwin/compilers.yaml
 ```

 Note that new file `.spack/darwin/compilers.yaml` is created in `$HOME` which stores all compiler configuration.
-This file looks like :
+This file looks like:

 ``` bash
 compilers: